Learn languages with OLS

-After clicking on "Yes" and then on "continue", you can start your language assessment.
+After clicking on "Yes", and then, on "continue", you can start your language assessment.

-Take the Erasmus+ OLS language assessment
+Take the OLS language assessment

-The average time taken to perform the assessment is approximately 30 to 35 minutes.
+The average time taken to perform the assessment is 30 to 35 minutes.
 However, there is no time limit and you may take as long as you wish to complete this assessment.

 These different test sections aim to evaluate your communicative competence as well as your grammatical, lexical and spelling skills in an integrated manner.

 If you have to quit the language assessment at any time, or if you experience a technical problem while taking the test, you will be able to re-start it from the beginning of the section you were at previously.
 Keep in mind that once you have selected your answer and clicked on "continue", you will not be able to go back to the previous question.
 If you don’t know the answer to a question, click on “continue” and carry on with your assessment without selecting an answer.